Expressing Your Practice

 Required & Recommended Texts

-Holy Cow Yoga Center Teacher Training Manual (PROVIDED BY STUDIO)
+Holy Cow Yoga Center Teacher Training Manual (required + provided by the studio)

 Jivamukti Yoga by David Life & Sharon Gannon (highly recommended)